Priority Deadline – December 15th

 Completion of courses in mammalian biology or physiology, child or human development, research methodology and statistics is strongly recommended.
 Prior work in at least two other areas including personality, cognition, social psychology, culture and personality, genetics, or learning is also useful.
-If necessary, students will be asked to complete deficits in prerequisite areas during their first year of coursework.
+If necessary, students will be asked to complete deficits in identified areas during their first year of coursework.

 To be considered for university and/or departmental funding, you will need to complete the application by our December 15th priority deadline.
 Incomplete applications are not reviewed for admission or funding.
 Applications received between December 16th and March 1st will be considered for admission only and on a space available basis.

 The following items must be received by the appropriate deadline in order to be considered for admission.
 Incomplete and/or late applications will not be reviewed.

 - GRE scores (School Code: 4834 Dept. Code: 4607)

 - TOEFL scores (Dept Code: 58; required of applicants whose native language or language of instruction at university was not English)

 - UC Davis requires academic records from each college-level institution you have attended.
 You will be instructed to upload scanned copies of your transcripts after you have submitted your online application.
 For more details visit https://gradstudies.ucdavis.edu/submit-transcripts.